-Estimated Number of Awards: 6 to 10
+Estimated Number of Awards: 15

-We anticipate making 6-10 awards in each competition. ;Each award size may vary and is expected to range from \$500k to \$1.2M total for up to 3 years.
+We anticipate making up to 15 awards in each competition.
+Each award size may vary and is expected to range from \$500k to \$1.5M total.
+Each award is expected to take place for a duration of 36 months.
 Award size is contingent upon the scope, scale and complexity of the proposed project.
 The number of awards will be subject to the availability of funds and quality of proposals received.

-Anticipated Funding Amount: \$5,000,000 to \$6,000,000
+Anticipated Funding Amount: \$8,500,000

-Up to \$6,000,000 per year is expected for new awards, subject to availability of funds and receipt of meritorious proposals.
+Up to \$8,500,000 per year is expected for new awards, subject to availability of funds and receipt of meritorious proposals.